skyler-ferrante/ncurses-pong/README.md

 # Ncurses-Pong

-A pong clone using ncurses
+A pong clone built using ncurses.
+To try without installing run (Windows or Linux):

+    ssh pong@pongssh.com

 Make sure you have the ncurses library